Home

 Perfect Rice Cooking Tips & Guidelines

 It’s good to learn how to cook rice properly especially if you enjoy cooking in general.
 Rice is a staple food in many cultures.
 It is also very popular in many dishes and a traditional side dish in many meals.
+In my opinion rice is one of the small wonders in the world and as days get shorter and a little chillier, there's nothing like a bowl of chicken stew with fluffy rice to warm the heart.

 Rice is the one food that seems to be the easiest to scorch or burn if you aren't careful and can ruin a meal.
 It doesn't have to be that way, though.
 The reason that rice seems to be difficult to cook is because there are two simple elements that must be done correctly but they are often overlooked – these are heat and time.